 Mineral build-up on your showerhead can cause low water pressure and wonky water streams.
 But deep cleaning them is easy without removing them.
 Using a rubber band, attach a bag of vinegar to your showerhead, making sure all the holes are submerged in the vinegar, and soak it overnight.
 Voilà.
 Good as new.

 #6 Make Your Leaf Blower Multi-Task

-Forget the broom and rags when you’re cleaning out the garage.
+Forget the broom and rags when you're cleaning out the garage.
 Whip out your leaf blower and let it blow all the dust, debris, and dead bugs (yuck!) away from the floor and shelving.
-Just be sure to put away light-weight things could accidentally get blown out with the trash.
+Just be sure to put away lightweight things that could accidentally get blown out with the trash.

 #7 Get Rid of Crayon Marks with Goo Gone

 Removing evidence of your toddler's overactive imagination from your gorgeous white walls can be a struggle, but a little bit of Goo Gone (traditionally used to clean sticker residue) will remove the crayon and your headache.
 Spray it on the drawing, wait a moment, and wipe it off cleanly — without exhausting your arms.

 #8 Boil Your Range Filter